 We don't have any reviews for this tour yet.

-You stay two nights in Keswick*, three nights in Edinburgh, two nights in Grantown-on-Spey. (*During July/early August this tour stays in Windermere).
+You stay two nights in Keswick*, two nights in Edinburgh, and two nights in Grantown-on-Spey. (*During July/early August this tour stays in Windermere).

 Changes to accommodation cannot be guaranteed and are subject to availability.
 An amendment charge will apply.

 You’ll need to contact us with your accommodation details.
 Please only reserve accommodation within the overnight towns that your tour stops in.
 Your driver will drop you off at your chosen accommodation as long as it’s relatively central (excluding Edinburgh).

 You may be liable for the cost of your first nights’ accommodation for each separate accommodation booked.
 If you cancel less than three days before departure, you may be liable for all your accommodation costs.

 The prices below are for guidance only and exclude Edinburgh accommodation.